Making the Most of a Long Layover

 A few helpful tips…

 - Bring along some entertainment.
 Nowadays, airports have plenty of outlets available to charge or power your electronics.
 So do not hesitate to fill your carry-on bag with your laptop or tablet, electronic reader, handheld gaming device, MP3 player, etc. You may want to pick up a good paperback novel and maybe a puzzle book, too.

 - Think comfort.
 A few hours in an airport will be a lot easier to take if you bring along some comfort items like a travel pillow, soft shawl or sweater, comfortable socks, etc. Wear clothes you can relax in, too.

 - Find a good spot to wait.
 Think about the logistics of where the best place to park yourself will be in relationship to restrooms, restaurants, shops, and the gate for your next flight.
 If you are traveling with other people, take turns going to the restroom, stretching their legs, or grabbing a meal or snack.

 - Check out the action on the runway.
 If you sit in a location with a view of the runway, you may be surprised by how entertained you may be by everything going on outside on the tarmac.
 Activities on the runway can be a lot like a stage production.
 There’s always something going on out there.

-Relax and recharge.
-If you are traveling alone, it probably isn’t a good idea to sleep during a layover, but you can rest and unwind.
+- Relax and recharge.
+If you’re traveling alone, it might not be such a good idea to sleep during a layover, but you can rest and unwind.
 You may even want to meditate.
 Just sit comfortably, empty your mind, and concentrate on your breathing.
-Do that for about 15 minutes and you will feel more tranquil and refreshed.
+Do so for about 15 minutes and you will feel more tranquil and refreshed.

-People watch.
+- People watch.
 Airports attract all kinds of interesting people.
-It can be fun to get creative and imagine background stories for the folks you see walking by as you sit and wait for a flight.
+It can be lots of fun to get creative and imagine background stories for the folks you see walking by as you sit and wait for a flight.